Depression. Causes, symptoms, treatment of the disease

 3. Anger and hatred are so strong feelings, even if they are pathological manifestations, also contribute to the development of an attack.

-Psychosomatic consequences of a stroke
+Psychosomatic consequences of stroke

 As mentioned earlier, a person who has experienced a stroke also faces psychosomatic problems.
-This is due not only to pathological disorders caused in certain areas of the brain or manifestations of dementia.
-Loss of motor functions, inability to perform tasks that previously seemed simple, take care of oneself, etc. All this makes the patient feel inferior, hence the following psychological problems appear.
+This is not only due to pathological disorders caused in certain areas of the brain or manifestations of dementia.
+Loss of motor functions, inability to perform tasks that previously seemed simple, to take care of oneself, etc. All this makes the patient feel inferior, hence the following psychological problems appear.

-Aggression after a stroke
+Aggression after stroke

-Depression after a stroke
+Depression after stroke

-Dementia after a stroke
+Dementia after stroke

 Psychogenic dizziness

-Post-alcoholic depression
+Post-alcohol depression

-The mechanism of the disease
+Mechanism of the disease

-Post-alcoholic depression occurs not only after drinking alcohol, but also as a result of its abrupt cessation.
+Post-alcohol depression occurs not only after drinking alcohol, but also as a result of its abrupt cessation.
 For a person who has stopped drinking:

 • the meaning of life is lost;